 Code Red specializes in the placement of contract OSHA or NCCER certified safety.

 Code Red Safety employs and staffs certified safety professionals, safety supervisors, safety directors and safety consultants into large industrial and commercial construction or maintenance jobs all across the United States.
 We have the ability to place one person or multiple for larger projects.
 Whether you need an onsite safety professional for a construction project or a mock OSHA Audit, Code Red Safety – Contract Staffing has the ability to staff all of your needs.
-Our contract safety services include rescue staffing, safety managers, safety directors and safety consultants.
+Our contract safety services include confinedr staffing, safety managers, safety directors and safety consultants.

 Local Contractors Save You Money.